-- Discovered June 24, 2013. - On September 24, 2013 we received an Environmental Protection Order for the 9-21 site to allow us to isolate, excavate and contain the fissure below the water body. - To facilitate this work, the water from the area was removed and stored in two near-by, temporary storage areas. - Under the Enforcement Order we have been approved to conduct investigative activities in a 28 hectare area.
-We may not use the entire area, and as of December 1, 2014 we have developed on 11.431 hectares. - 49 m3 of bitumen emulsion has been recovered as of November 17, 2014. - Bitumen emulsion seepage is collected in the recovery culverts and transported to a disposal facility. - Construction of the fissure containment system is complete. - Fencing and berms around the 9-21 site are inspected weekly.
+- Discovered June 24, 2013. - On September 24, 2013 we received an Environmental Protection Order for the 9-21 site to allow us to isolate, excavate and contain the fissure below the water body. - To facilitate this work, the water from the area was removed and stored in two near-by temporary storage areas. - Under the Enforcement Order we have been approved to conduct investigative activities in a 28 hectare area.
+We may not use the entire area, and as of December 31, 2014 we have developed on 11.431 hectares. - 50 m3 of bitumen emulsion has been recovered as of December 31, 2014. - Bitumen emulsion seepage is collected in the recovery culverts and transported to a disposal facility. - Fencing and berms around the 9-21 site are inspected weekly.